FerretDB/FerretDB/CONTRIBUTING.md

 such us `IsTigris`, `SkipForTigrisWithReason`, `TigrisOnlyWithReason`.
 The bar for using other ways of branching, such as checking error codes and messages, is very high.
 Writing separate tests might be much better than making a single test that checks error text.

+Also, we should use driver methods as much as possible instead of testing commands directly via `RunCommand`.

 ### Submitting code changes